xizeroplus/matching-algorithm/README.md

 ./rein
 ```

-Please note that this projected is based on C++11 standards, and requires a GNU C++ compiler no older than version 4.8.
+Please note that this project is based on C++11 standards, and requires a GNU C++ compiler no older than version 4.8.

 ## Input: